 - Flexibility and stretching.
 Certain muscles feel tight and stiff with Parkinson’s.
 These are the primary muscles that flex your arms, shoulders, hips, knees and ankles.
 Stretching can reduce the impact of Parkinson’s-related stiffness that affects your body’s movement.

 - Strength training.
 Stronger muscles reduce the amount of energy you spend on everyday movements, resulting in less fatigue throughout the day as well as greater stamina.

 - Balance and fine movement control.
 It is important to include exercises that challenge your balance, hand-eye coordination and fine motor control with your hands.

 - Weight-bearing exercise.
 Walking, running and exercise that include foot impact can improve bone strength and lower risk of fractures due to falls.

 - FUN!
 You have to pick exercises you enjoy.
-Our Pre-Exercise Worksheet can help you start the conversation with your healthcare provider before beginning or increasing the intensity of your exercise program.
+Our Pre-Exercise Worksheet (773 downloads) can help you start the conversation with your healthcare provider before beginning or increasing the intensity of your exercise program.